Joseamaya10/freeCodeCamp-daily-challenges/README.md

 ---

 ## 📂 Structure
-Each file corresponds to a daily challenge, organized by day number for easy navigation.
+Each folder corresponds to a **daily challenge**, and the folders are organized by date.
+Inside each folder, you will find two files:

+- A **`.txt` file** → contains the original challenge instructions.
+- A **`.py` file** → contains my Python solution to the challenge.